 However, if you’re thinking of protecting your eyes, you might want to go for bigger sunglasses instead.
 If you were to visit this website, you’ll see that specialists say that bigger sunglasses are better because the more coverage you have, the lesser sun damage is inflicted on your eyes.
 Sure, smaller glasses may complete your look, but are they worth the risk?

 Truth be told, as long as we are attracted to a sunglass style, we often overlook or ignore the stickers or tags on it.
-Little do we know that some of them don’t come with stickers or tags that indicate that they block 100 percent of UV rays, which can be a bit concerning, especially if you’re after a sunglass that’s meant to protect your eyes.
+Little do we know that some of them don’t come with stickers or tags that indicate that they block 100 percent of UV rays, which can be a bit concerning, especially if you’re after the best sunglasses that’s meant to protect your eyes.

 So, always keep check its sticker or tag and see how much UV rays can it protect you from.
 If it doesn’t say 100 percent, leave it.